DJtheRedstoner/PersonalOpinion/01-msa-migration-bad.md

 ## Less transparent authentication flow

-With the mojang authentication flow there was a series of simple endpoints for logging in, logging out, chaning skin, etc. With the microsoft flow, there are many unknowns around how long tokens/refesh tokens are good for and what can be done to revoke them.
+With the Mojang authentication flow there was a series of simple endpoints for logging in, logging out, chaning skin, etc. With the Microsoft flow, there are many unknowns around how long tokens/refesh tokens are good for and what can be done to revoke them.
 While these things will be found over time with trial and error, being able to have them documented officialy would be such much better for everyone.

 ## Its not all bad

-This microsoft migration did do some things right, such as bringing minecraft account security up to a modern level allowing for 2fa/mfa and automated security checks (new ip detection etc).
-However, the issues I have outlined here lead me to believe that the microsoft migration has caused more harm than good.
+This Microsoft migration did do some things right, such as bringing Minecraft account security up to a modern level allowing for 2fa/mfa and automated security checks (new ip detection etc).
+However, the issues I have outlined here lead me to believe that the Microsoft migration has caused more harm than good.
 If you agree with me, good.
 If you disagree with me, also good.
 If you've found any mistakes (gramatical or with the content) please open an issue or pull request.